-Is there anything better a soft chocolate chip cookie?
 Everyone needs a good recipe for chocolate chip cookies and being on a gluten-free diet should be no exception.
 That’s why I just have to share this post with you guys today because this recipe makes the Softest Gluten Free Chocolate Chip Cookies, ever!

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 First of all, I should tell you that I have made SO many different gluten-free chocolate chip cookies over the years.
 So many recipes!!!
-Many were… good (ish).
-Many were… not so good.
+Many were… good (ish), and many were, well, not so good.
 A few were just plain awful.

 It’s hard to bake gluten-free and get the right texture.
 Practically no one describes gluten-free food as SOFT.
 Rather, gluten-free baked goods tend to be hard, crumbly, grainy, and many times, dry.

 So when I made these gluten-free chocolate chip cookies that were SO SOFT and the perfect texture I had to share them with you.
 It would be a downright crime to keep these myself.